nabab/bbn-js/doc/md/object.md

 bbn.fn.filterToConditions({value:3},'>');
 //{conditions:[{field: "value", operator: ">", value: 3}], logic: "AND"}
 ```
-*

 - <a name="extend"></a>**bbn.fn.extend()** [Back to top](#bbn_top)

   __returns a single element by extending two or more elements.__

-  If at the end we pass the value true as an argument it will make the extension in depth
+  If at the end we pass the value true as an argument it will make the extension in depth.
-*.

   __Returns__ _undefined_